 DIY Black Farmhouse Nightstands from a Vintage Vanity

 Most vintage nightstands are short and wide, so they take up a lot of space and aren’t as tall as the bed.
-Check out how we made these tall DIY Black Farmhouse Nightstands from a vintage vanity.
+Check out how we made these tall DIY black farmhouse nightstands from a vintage vanity.

 These nightstands started out as a vintage vanity that I found at an estate sale.
+But man was that vanity in rough shape.

 The top needed some veneer work, and the mirror and mirror frame was loose and wobbly.
 And at the time, I just couldn’t imagine the time and headache it would take to fix those problems.

 (Scroll to the bottom of this post for ways that I have learned to fix these problems.)

 Supplies Used for DIY black farmhouse nightstands from a vintage vanity